 However, in the codependent relationship, love is conditional, healthy boundaries are (at best) blurred and independence is lost.
 This pattern of reliance on compulsively helping others in either a controlling (dictator) or subservient (people pleaser) way becomes the ‘drug of choice’.

 The codependent can suffer serious withdrawal when removed from their primary relationship(s), which can include mood swings, irritability, emotional/psychological distress and depression.

 These selfless, loyal martyrs gravitate towards relationships in which they feel they are needed (rescuer).
 This is a behavioural disorder that can be passed down through generations and is difficult to diagnose.

 Codependent is a term that was first used to describe women married to alcoholic men.
-These unhealthy relationships had previously been labelled “Co-Alcoholic” (1960’s) then “Co-Addict” (1970’s).
+These unhealthy relationships had previously been labelled ‘Co-Alcoholic’ (1960’s) and then ‘Co-Addict’ (1970s).
 These women would pay for, lie for, clear up the mess and remain loyal in abusive relationships.

 This cluster of behaviours would allow the alcoholic to continue in their chemical dependency without confrontation.
-This was termed “enabling” as it enabled them to continue in active addiction.
+This was termed ‘enabling’ as it allowed them to continue in active addiction.
 It was initially believed that the relationship with the alcoholic was the cause of codependency.

-In time people with no alcoholism or addiction in their family of origin were identifying as Codependent.
+In time, people with no alcoholism or addiction in their family of origin identified as codependent.
 It soon became clear that childhood trauma in various forms seemed to be a huge contributory factor.

 We have a range of therapies at our disposal to best treat the cause and symptoms.

-Please call Camino and speak with one of our therapists in total confidence.
+Please call and speak with one of our therapists in total confidence.